 If you don’t assert a worldview, the world will impose one on you.

-Writing for a deliberate audience of hundreds beats broadcasting to millions.
+Critchlow on why writing for a deliberate audience of hundreds is more powerful than trying to reach millions.

 A small group with shared context and trust generates more value than any member alone.